Four inequivalent paths to Thermality in Minkowski spacetime: Particle content in R3 along various paths

 From the definition:

 Substituting Eq.~(\ref{Eq:3.4.1.15}) into Eq.~(\ref{Eq:3.4.1.16}),we obtain:

 Simplifying the above expression using properties of the Gamma function yields:

 Since $\mathrm{R}_4$ is obtained through a null shift from $\mathrm{R}_1$, the resulting quantum field configuration exhibits selective thermalisation, and the right-moving modes become thermally populated.
 In contrast, the left-moving modes remain in the vacuum, as established earlier.
-The corresponding quantum state in the region $\mathrm{R}_4$ is a tensor product state in the Hilbert space $\mathcal{H}_{R_{4}}$, and is given by\cite{Witten:2018zva, Witten:2024upt}.